aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/browse.rst

 Browsing your database
 ======================

-This final section of the tutorial is optional, and has the purpose of introducing a couple of ways in which you can browse an AiiDA database.
+This final section of the tutorial has the purpose of introducing a couple of ways in which you can browse an AiiDA database.

 There are two main reasons you may want to browse a database.
 The first one is to get a general idea of the content of it, for which the explore tool of the `Materials Cloud <https://www.materialscloud.org/explore/menu>`_ can be of great use.